 The full recording was over 11 minutes long, so Roger Bolton and I were tasked with editing it down to fit onto a 7″ vinyl at 45rpm.
 It was my first credit on a record.

-STAKK Attakk by the glam metal band Wrathchild was recorded in DJM Studio 2 and produced by Robin George.
-Murray Harris and I shared the engineering duties, while Katrina Fraser, who was a secretary in DJM’s publishing department, received a credit as The Trash Queen.
+STAKK Attakk by the Evesham glam metal band Wrathchild was recorded in DJM Studio 2.
+The album was produced by guitarist Robin George and I shared the occasionally surreal engineering duties with Murray Harris.
+Katrina Fraser, who was a secretary in DJM’s publishing department, received a notable credit as The Trash Queen.

 Reviewing the album in Kerrang!
 Geoff Barton wrote: “The surprise of the season – if not the century.
 Not only have Worcestershire glam wallies Wrathchild come up with an excellent album; they’ve also made one of the records of ’84.”